ajeetchouksey/ajch_prep_ab_100/01_Plan_AI_Powered_Business_Solutions/01a-01-foundation-concepts.md

 </figcaption>

 > **Key Concept:** Think of an AI agent as a smart assistant that can think, act, and learn, rather than just following fixed rules.
+---

+### The Five Pillars of AI Agents: LLM, Tools, Memory, Knowledge, and Middleware

+Modern AI agents are built on five essential components:

+- **LLM (Large Language Model):** The agent’s “brain,” responsible for understanding user intent, reasoning, and generating responses.
+In the Microsoft ecosystem, this is typically Azure OpenAI (GPT-4, GPT-4o).
+- **Tools:** Extend agent capabilities by enabling actions such as calling APIs, running business logic, or integrating with external systems.
+Tools allow agents to do more than just answer questions—they can automate tasks and interact with real-world data.
+- **Memory:** Maintains context across conversations, remembers previous interactions, and stores relevant information to personalize responses and support multi-turn dialogue.
+- **Knowledge:** Provides factual grounding by connecting agents to structured (Dataverse) and unstructured (Azure AI Search) data sources, ensuring responses are accurate and up-to-date.
+- **Middleware:** Handles governance, security, monitoring, and compliance.
+Middleware ensures agents operate safely, reliably, and within organizational policies.

+Together, these pillars enable AI agents to deliver intelligent, adaptive, and trustworthy solutions for business scenarios.
 ### Real-World Analogy

 - **Traditional automation:** Like a calculator—follows exact instructions, performs fixed operations, and cannot adapt if you ask for something unexpected.